fuzehq/documentation/pages/walkthroughs/onramp-offramp.md

 }
 ```

 In the response, you will see the users’ balances.
-Along with the invested value, and the value based on current prices.
-You can use this data to create simple and intuitive portfolio views on your app.

 ```json
 {